 You can learn how to recognize signs of distress, respond to students of concern, and refer them to campus and local mental health resources.
 Counseling Services staff offers students, staff, and faculty training using The Jed Foundation’s “You Can Help” programs.
 If you are interested in organizing a presentation for your team or organization, contact us at email@example.com.

 ADHD & Academic Anxiety

-The Productivity Circle is a group workshop that provides support to students with academic struggles or difficulties managing ADHD symptoms.
+Counseling Services collaborates with the Academic Resource Center to support students with academic struggles or difficulties managing ADHD symptoms.
 Students can learn strategies for time management, find ways to help with organization, and form connections with one another.
 For more information or to sign up, email Jennifer Vestal.